How Does LPG – Propane Turn from Liquid to Gas?

 |

-Vaporisation Table Notes:
+LPG Vaporisation Rate Table Notes:

 1. As a simple rule of thumb, when using vessels of say 2.75 or 5.1kL capacities, simply extrapolate between the two nearest size vessels but biasing your calculations on the conservative side.
 Always consult your supplier’s technical representative for advice.

-2. Always check with your supplier’s technical representative that the above vapourisation rates are correct for the particular vessel you have designated.
+2. Always check with your supplier’s technical representative that the above LPG vapourisation rates are correct for the particular vessel you have designated.

 3. For sites requiring a high vapourisation rate but it is not cost effective to install larger and/or multiple vessels, consider using a vapouriser.